thomasgtaylor/how.wtf/content/post/2023-04-03-calculate-the-middle-between-two-dates-in-javascript.md

 console.log(midDate) // 2023-03-12T12:00:00.000Z
 ```

 In the example above, `getTime()` returns the number of seconds since epoch.
-Adding the seconds and dividing by two gives the mid point.
+Adding the seconds and dividing by two gives the midpoint.